racinrandall/fysetc-v2.4-pro/README.md

 #### Z Idlers
 While this isn't specifically an issue with the Fysetc kit, I'm not the biggest fan of the stock Z Idlers.
 That is going on the list as one of the first things I will upgrade to the [Clee BZI](https://github.com/clee/VoronBFI) setup.
 I will likely change out to the BFI as well like I did on my LDO V2.4 and Trident.

+# Heated Bed
+At first glance this is an area that is a massive with for the LDO kit over Fysetc.
+With the LDO kit the heater and magnetic bed surface come pre-attached.
+Attaching these items isn't the worst thing, but just nice thing to have already done for me.
+However, the LDO bed heater is 750 watts while the Fysetc kit is 1000 watts.
+This should help to get the bed up to temperatures faster.